kyma-project/busola/docs/extensibility/resources.md

 [{ "path": "spec.url" }, { "path": "spec.priority", "widget": "Badge" }]
 ```

-### `details` section
+### details section

-Details section defines the display structure for the details page.
+The `details` section defines the display structure for the details page.
 It contains two sections, `header` and `body`, both of which are a list of item to display in the header section and the body of the page respectively.
-The format of the entries is at the core similar to the form section, however it has extra options available.
+The format of the entries is similar to the form section, however it has extra options available.

 The resource section is required and contains basic information about the resource - namely kind and api details.